parsiya/parsiya.net/content/post/2016-01-30-theme-readme.markdown

 theme = "hugo-octopress"

 # this will appear in the header at the top of the page and in the landing page's title
-title = "Parsia's Den"
+title = "Website's title"

 # number of blog posts displayed in each page
 paginate = 6

 # change the article links
 [permalinks]
 post = "/blog/:year-:month-:day-:title/"

 # to generate tags and categories
 # tags are generated using the template hugo-octopress/layouts/indexes/tags.html